opencomputeproject/ocp-diag-pcicrawler/README.md

                                   workwith --tree
   -x, --hexify / --no-hexify      Output vendor/device/class IDs as hex
-                                  strings instead of numbers in JSON output --help                          Show this message and exit.
+                                  strings instead of numbers in JSON output -a, --aer / --no-aer            Include PCIe Advanced Error Reporting (AER) information when available - only provided
+                                  in JSON output
+  --help                          Show this message and exit.
 ```